ytazz/vnoid/choreography_using_choreonoid.md

  while the standard pose is a more useful starting configuration with knees bent slightly.
 Here, reset to the standard pose.

-Now, we would like to adjust the height of the robot so that it feet are just touching the floor.
+Now, we would like to adjust the height of the robot so that its feet are just touching the floor.
-For this purpose, we need to turn of the IK.
+For this purpose, we need use FK instead of IK.
 To do this, turn on the "Enable forward kinematics" button and turn off "Use preset kinematics" and "Enable inverse kinematics" buttons, as shown below.

 <img src="fig/dance/screen11.png" width="200"/>

-Then you should be able to drag the WAIST link (highlighted yellow in the figure below) move around the robot without chaninging its posture.
+Then you should be able to drag the WAIST link (highlighted yellow in the figure below) to move the robot without chaninging its posture.

 *If this doesn't work, try switching to view mode and back to edit mode.